d-xo/weird-erc20/readme.md

 ## Flash Mintable Tokens

-Some tokens (e.g. `DAI`) allow for so called "flash minting", which allows tokens to be minted for the duration of one transaction only, provided they are returned to the token contract by the end of the transaction.
+Some tokens (e.g. `DAI`) allow for so called "flash minting", which will enable tokens to be minted for the duration of one transaction only, provided they are returned to the token contract by the end of the transaction.